rrnyquist/ebenezer/_Scripture/ESV/60_I_Peter.md

 Show hospitality to one another without grumbling. ^0409

-As each has received a gift, use it to serve one another, as good stewards of God’s varied grace : ^0410
+As each has received a gift, use it to serve one another, as good stewards of God's varied grace: ^0410

-whoever speaks, as one who speaks oracles of God; whoever serves, as one who serves by the strength that God supplies —in order that in everything God may be glorified through Jesus Christ.
+whoever speaks, as one who speaks oracles of God; whoever serves, as one who serves by the strength that God supplies--in order that in everything God may be glorified through Jesus Christ.
 To him belong glory and dominion forever and ever.
 Amen. ^0411

 Beloved, do not be surprised at the fiery trial when it comes upon you to test you, as though something strange were happening to you. ^0412

-But rejoice insofar as you share Christ’s sufferings, that you may also rejoice and be glad when his glory is revealed. ^0413
+But rejoice insofar as you share Christ's sufferings, that you may also rejoice and be glad when his glory is revealed. ^0413

 If you are insulted for the name of Christ, you are blessed, because the Spirit of glory and of God rests upon you. ^0414